zamanianlab/ZamanianLabDocs/docs/labmanual.md

 - **Space Assignments**: Benches and Pipettes will be assigned to each grad student and postdoc.
 Undergraduates should only use the spaces and pipettes of their lab mentor.

-- **Storage**: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
+- **Storage**: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage.
 Each person is responsible for maintaining proper labeling and notes of their stored items.
 There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, *C. elegans* strain stocks, and parasite materials across lab freezers.

 ## VII.
 Waste Management